vanzonr/catsub/README.md

      -e, --escape      Escaped percentage in template are returned escaped;
      -h, --help        Show this help page.

+## Prerequisites

+  -  Python 2.5+

+## Installation

+Simply copy the script to a location in the PATH.

 ## Notes

    - The name of the TEMPLATEFILE may not start with a percent sign.